JE-Nieto-Dominguez/COPAL-4G8V-1/README.md

 Welcome, to COPAL-4G8V-1!
 It stands for "Cow Pairing Algorithm for up to Size 4 Groups and 8 Modifiable Variables.
 Version 1."

 You are free to use it!
-So long as you give me the proper credits!
+As long as you give me the proper credits!

 #Credits ----------------------------------------------------------------------